WHO IS A REFUGEE? WHY ARE PEOPLE REFUGEES?

 1971 – Bangladesh war and conflicts in Cambodia, Laos and Vietnam create more refugees.

-1960s-70s African countries against European rulers.
-Algeria experienced one of the bloodiest conflicts with many Algerians fleeing to Morocco and Tunisia.
+1960s-70s African countries rebel against European rulers.
+Algeria experienced one of the bloodiest conflicts with many Algerians fleeing to Morocco and Tunisia for safety.

 1956 – Hungary.
 A crushed uprising against the communist government causes 200,000 refugees to flee for safety.

 1956 – Sudan gained independence.
-Civil war and fighting has been going on and off between the richer Muslim Arabs from the North against the black Africans of the poorer South.
+Since then, civil war and fighting has been going on and off between the richer Muslim Arabs from the North against the black Africans of the poorer South.
 More than 4 million people have moved to another part of the country and some fled as refugees.

 1948 – Israel-Palestine.
 The conflict between the two countries created thousands of refugees and displaced people which are still displaced today.